 DVT is a side effect of all hormonal birth control, as well as pregnancy, but it’s significantly more likely with Ortho Evra because of the way the patch delivers hormones to the body.
 Ortho Evra contains as much estrogen as a conventional birth control pill, but because the human body can absorb more hormones through the skin than it can through the digestive system, users end up with significantly more estrogen in their systems — raising the risk of DVT.

 Despite this danger, Ortho Evra remains on the market.
 Pharmaceutical companies have a legal — and moral — obligation not to sell drugs that could make the patient sicker, but for a few, those obligations will always come after profits.

-Contact a South Carolina Ortho Evra Attorney Now
+Contact an Ortho Evra Attorney Now

 If you or someone you love used Ortho Evra and developed the severe health problems associated with DVT, including heart attack or stroke, you should consult the experienced South Carolina drug injury attorneys at the Louthian Law Firm.
 A free consultation can help you determine whether you have a legal claim for your injuries.
 Since 1959, we have won millions for South Carolinians injured by the negligence of others.
 For a free case evaluation, call us today at 803-454-1200 or fill out our confidential online consultation form.